 One accessory that is quickly becoming popular in certain circles these days is the ergonomic wrist brace.
-Many wearers find that it helps them recover from various injuries to their wrist areas.
+Many wearers find that it helps them recover from various injuries, including carpal tunnel syndrome, to their wrist areas.

 WHAT ARE COMMON WRIST INJURIES?

 There are many common wrist injuries, such as the wrist sprain.
 The wrist sprain is a ligament injury, usually affecting the scapho-lunate ligament or one of the other, less prominent ligaments in the area that connects the wrist bone.
 On the other hand, tendinitis happens when tendons swell badly.
 Tendons connect muscles to bones, allowing the bone structure to guide the layout of the muscles, which can then move the bones.
 Tendinitis is inflammation in the tendons, which causes varying degrees of soreness and even outright pain around a joint.
 And then there’s carpal tunnel syndrome.
 Carpal tunnel syndrome is a common complaint of people who use their hands a lot for work.
 This can be expected to affect a person of any age.
 This is because this is an inflammation of the carpal tunnel in our wrists, which is expected to protect a nerve called the median nerve.